Abdul-Mukit/dope_with_hand_tracking/README.md

 Please follow instructions for [DOPE](https://github.com/NVlabs/Deep_Object_Pose).

+I have included the requirements.txt file from the original DOPE repo.

 The original pytorch-yolo2 was workable only with PyTorch version 0.3.1.
 I have changed the codes so that it can work with 0.4.0 which DOPE uses.